ISO Training Requirements

 Environmental impacts of their work

-Training becomes especially important for operations personnel, maintenance teams, and anyone handling hazardous materials.
+Training is especially important for operations personnel, maintenance teams, and anyone handling hazardous materials.

 ISO 27001 Training Requirements (Information Security)

-Under ISO/IEC 27001, training is tightly linked to information security awareness and risk management.
+Under ISO/IEC 27001, competence is closely tied to information security awareness and risk management.

 Organizations must ensure personnel: